markedagain/neko/150_GameSchoolSimulator2015/README.txt

 or his GPA falls too low, he will drop out, causing you to lose a student and also lose some 'rep'.

-Once you gain a certain amount of 'rep', you win!
+Once you gain a 500 'rep', you win!
+If you drop below $100,000 though, you'll be too far in debt to recover!

 ========
 Controls